Tyler-Lopez/RunWithMe/README.md

 # RunWithMe (Herd)
 A fitness/social-media Android Application in development which aims to provide runners an easy way to locally connect safely and coordinate group-runs.
 Will leverage Firebase BaaS.

 This is a work-in-progress as I learn Kotlin, Firebase, and Jetpack Compose.
-For more complete examples of my work in Android Studio see these more simple projects:
+For more complete examples of my work in Android Studio please see these more simple projects:

 https://github.com/Tyler-Lopez/Firestore-Data-Management-on-Android